swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 News](https://news.ycombinator.com/item?id=8069346) it seems
 many people may be unclear about the value proposition.

-Admittedly this state affairs is not entirely the fault of the audience.
+Admittedly this state of affairs is not entirely the fault of the audience.
 I've had the pleasure of using software designed under the guidance of [Rich Hickey](http://www.infoq.com/presentations/Simple-Made-Easy) for seven years now.
 Often his design decisions cover nuanced territory with far more dimensions